katallaxie/htmx-toasts-element/README.md

 ## Attributes

 - `timeout` - The time in milliseconds that the toast will be displayed.
+- `success-class` - The class to apply to the toast when it is a success.
 - `error-class` - The class to apply to the toast when it is an error.
 - `info-class` - The class to apply to the toast when it is an info message.
 - `warn-class` - The class to apply to the toast when it is a warning.